aeonSolutions/OpenScience-Dataverse-API-C-library/README.md

 <br>

 ## For more general information
 [Email Dataverse.org](mailto:support@dataverse.org) with software installation questions.
-Please note our response time is generally 24 business hours.
+Please note, response time is generally 24 business hours.
 Follow Dataverse.org on Twitter: [@dataverseorg](https://twitter.com/dataverseorg)

 ## For developers and Dataverse Repositories
-Report issues and contribute to our code: Report bugs and add feature requests in [GitHub Issues](https://github.com/IQSS/dataverse/issues) or use [GitHub pull requests](http://guides.dataverse.org/en/latest/developers/version-control.html#how-to-make-a-pull-request), if you have some code, scripts or documentation that you'd like to share.
+Report issues and contribute to dataverse.org's code: Report bugs and add feature requests in [GitHub Issues](https://github.com/IQSS/dataverse/issues) or use [GitHub pull requests](http://guides.dataverse.org/en/latest/developers/version-control.html#how-to-make-a-pull-request), if you have some code, scripts or documentation that you'd like to share.
 If you have a security issue to report, please email [security@dataverse.org](mailto:security@dataverse.org).

 Ask a question or start a discussion: Great place to publicly share feedback, ideas, feature requests, and troubleshoot any issues is in the [Dataverse Users Community](https://groups.google.com/forum/#!forum/dataverse-community).